Smith-Pad/Smith-Pad/Home-Screen/System_Files/assets/README.md

-#### launch-nwg-launcher.sh
+#### launch-apps-launcher.sh

-> This script uses the nwg-launcher to list the applications that are are installed on the system for the user to open.
+> This script uses part of the nwg-shell to list the applications that are are installed on the system for the user to open.
 For example, Google Chrome.

+###### Requirements:

+* yay -S nwg-launchers